National Center for Women's Health

 Thoughts of suicide

-At the Pope Paul VI Institute, the physicians have developed an assessment tool and a treatment protocol for postpartum depression.
+At the St. Pope Paul VI Institute, the physicians have developed an assessment tool and a treatment protocol for postpartum depression.
 The patient's symptoms are evaluated.
 If indicated, the patient is given a dose of natural progesterone.
 She makes frequent contact with the physician in an ongoing assessment and additional doses are given as needed.

 The effect of the treatment is often quite immediate and the patient reports feeling significantly better.
 So often, physicians treat this condition with antidepressants.
 These medications take a significant time to work and also have side effects that many patients find to be hard to tolerate.
 If you are interested in this service, please call the nurses.
 Indicate that you are needing help for postpartum depression.